Petrophysical interpretations have included the following :

 Gulfstream Resources – Sultanate of Oman (5 wells)

 Petrophysical analysis was completed on the Aptian carbonates of the Oman Group.
 The petrophysical focus was on porosity, water saturation, net gas pay determination, and identification of fluid interfaces.
-These low porosity limestones were texturally complex as evidenced by the large shifts in water saturation’s, and bulk volume water calculation’s (up to 75% Sw with little water produced on production tests).
+These low porosity limestones were texturally complex as evidenced by the large shifts in water saturation and bulk volume water calculations (up to 75% Sw with little water produced on production tests).
 Because of the textural variations within the reservoir, calculated water saturation cutoffs for the estimation of net pay proved to be of little value.

-The presence of secondary porosity types such as fractures (qualitatively identifiable on logs) and vugs also effected the “m” exponent.
+The presence of secondary porosity types such as fractures (qualitatively identifiable on logs) and vugs also affected the “m” exponent.
 To assist in fine tuning the water saturation calculation, a variable “m” cementation exponent was provided (Nugent equation) and proved more beneficial than the constant “m” method.

 PanCanadian Petroleum Limited – Cavalier Area – Viking Formation (45 wells)